rbowen/presentations/droidcon_keynote/slides.md

 * Conversations where everyone can see them, both now, and in the future
 * Allow anyone to speak up, but set expectations around who actually makes the decisions.
-(Everyone is heard DOES NOT mean that every suggestion is acted on.)
 * Be aware that listening to everyone takes a LOT of time

+???

+Everyone is heard DOES NOT mean that every suggestion is acted on.

 ---
 ## Define your governance